mgp25/FindCrypt-Ghidra/README.md

 1. Find your Ghidra installation directory (e.g. "E:\Reversing Softwares\ghidra_9.0")
 2. Move "FindCrypt.java" into "Ghidra\Features\BytePatterns\ghidra_scripts"
-3. Move "findcrypt_ghidra" (database directory) into "C:\Users\your user\"
+3. Move "findcrypt_ghidra" as ".findcrypt_ghidra" (database directory) into "C:\Users\your user\"
-4. Be sure Ghidra can access the "findcrypt_ghidra" directory both for reading and writing.
+4. Be sure Ghidra can access the ".findcrypt_ghidra" directory both for reading and writing.

-#### Linux
+#### Linux and MacOS

 1. Find your Ghidra installation directory (e.g. ~/ghidra)
 2. Move "FindCrypt.java" into "~/ghidra/Features/BytePatterns/ghidra_scripts"
-3. Move "findcrypt_ghidra" (database directory) into ~/ (or $HOME)
+3. Move "findcrypt_ghidra" as ".findcrypt_ghidra" (database directory) into ~/ (or $HOME)
-4. Be sure Ghidra can access the "~/findcrypt_ghidra" directory both for reading and writing.
+4. Be sure Ghidra can access the "~/.findcrypt_ghidra" directory both for reading and writing.

 ## Usage